F1rst-Unicorn/stocks/server/ROADMAP.md

 ## Version 0.5
 * 00012 : DONE : Provide unit tests and integrate them with maven
-* 00014 : NEW  : Add Ansible playbook for deployment
+* 00014 : DONE : Add Ansible playbook for deployment
 * 00001 : NEW  : Better logging, divide access from errors
 * 00002 : NEW  : First database access on new server causes exception